A woman with glasses using her laptop with some worry.

 What Borrower Protections Are Offered Under ATR/QM?

-When a creditor makes their good faith determination, they must verify the information through reliable sources.
+When a creditor makes a good faith determination, they must verify the information through reliable sources.
 This may include third parties with a consistent and dependable reporting system.
 By following the standard underwriting requirements for the ATR Rule in this way, they ensure the borrower has the finances to repay the mortgage.

 The evaluation relies on at least eight factors, including: